ralphqq/yaOCRa/README.md

 # yaOCRa
 The acronym yaOCRa stands for "yet another OCR app" which basically describes what this app is all about.
+[Try it out](http://yaocra.herokuapp.com/)

 ## Dependencies